 What is Nucynta ER?

-Nucynta ER is an opioid medication used to treat moderate to severe pain.
+Nucynta ER is an opioid medicine that is used to treat moderate to severe pain.

-The extended-release form of Nucynta ER (Nucynta ER) is for around-the-clock treatment of pain that is not controlled by other medicines.
+Nucynta ER extended-release form (Nucynta ER) is for around-the-clock treatment of pain that is not controlled by other medicines.
 This form of tapentadol is not for use on an as-needed basis for pain.

 Nucynta ER may also be used for purposes not listed in this medication guide.